carbon-language/carbon-lang/openmp/docs/SupportAndFAQ.rst

 option, `LLVM_ENABLE_RUNTIMES="openmp"`, is needed when building LLVM (Generic information about building LLVM is available `here <https://llvm.org/docs/GettingStarted.html>`__.).
 Make sure all backends that are targeted by OpenMP to be enabled.
-By default, Clang will be build with all backends enabled.
+By default, Clang will be built with all backends enabled.

 If your build machine is not the target machine or automatic detection of the available GPUs failed, you should also set: